 Nov.
 9 article, The Washington Post's

-an overview of Ada, a computer algorithm that "was
+of Ada, a computer algorithm that "was

 said to play a role in virtually every strategic decision Clinton aides